-As the commute to work gets ever longer and time away from family increases, it’s easy to see why the number of people searching for a healthier work-life balance is on the rise.
-However, working from home can require a huge amount of self-discipline, from getting the motivation to get started then knowing when it’s time to stop; and then there are the constant interruptions from the family.
+As the commute to work gets longer, time away from family increases and covid forces us to stop and take stock of our lives, it’s easy to see why the number of people searching for a healthier work-life balance is on the rise.
+However, working from home can require a huge amount of self-discipline, from getting the motivation to get started then knowing when it’s time to stop; and then there are the constant interruptions from the family….

 So, what can you can do to ensure that working from home is the success you dreamed it could be.

 Get out and socialise

 You may think that escaping the office politics and inane gossip sounds like paradise but spending all day, every day alone can quickly turn into a new kind of nightmare.

 - Make sure that you continue to interact with people daily, whether that’s customers, colleagues or friends and family, it’s all too easy to turn into a recluse.